tamerrarda/TroiaDocs/docs/demo-script.md

 ## What the walkthrough shows

-The tour has four acts, and they build on one another:
+The tour has five acts, and they build on one another:

 1. **The code is real and under test.** Everything compiles, the test suites pass, and the linters are clean.
 2. **You can check the money yourself, offline.** An independent tool re-derives every payment's outcome from published evidence, agrees with an honest report, and rejects a tampered one.
 3. **The money moves in a safe order.** A narrated walk through the payment lifecycle, keeping the honest line between what Troia signed and what actually settled on-chain.
-4. **It has been done for real.** A card charge on the test network drives a payout on Stellar, and the books come back matching the chain.
+4. **It has been done for real.** A card charge on the test network drives a payout on Stellar, the books come back matching the chain, and the pool refills itself.
+5. **A thief gets caught.** An unauthorised payout is flagged by a watcher nobody prompted — the point being that you do not have to trust the operator, not even Troia itself.

 The second act is the heart of it.
 It is the one thing a reviewer cannot get anywhere else: the ability to confirm, without trusting Troia or touching its servers, that each payment settled exactly as intended.
+The fifth is the sharpest, and it has been run for real.

 ## Before you begin